AshwinDV/LeadPredictionSubmission/README.md

         2. Detect if any new origin is received during serving and alert via email

  12. Unit testing
-    1. Basic unit tests were performed using pytest
+    1. Basic unit tests were performed using pytest.
-    2. Vlalidation test was performed to make sure recall is above desired limit
+    2. Vlalidation test was performed to make sure recall is above desired limit.
-    3. Flake8 tests were done to identify syntax, styling errors
+    3. Flake8 tests were done to identify syntax, styling errors.

  13. Source code version control was done using git